How To Fix The HTTP Error 500 On Your WordPress Website

 According to the Internet Engineering Task Force (IETF), The 500 Internal Server Error is as follows:

 When you go to a website, your browser will send a request to the server that hosts the site.
 This request is processed by the server.
 Besides that, the requested resources (PHP, HTML, CSS, etc.) are returned along with an HTTP header.
 The HTTP also includes an HTTP status code.
-Therefore, a status code is a method of informing you of the status of a request.
-It could be a 200 status code.
-It indicates that “everything is fine”.
-Moreover, a 500 status code indicates that something has gone wrong.

-There are numerous 500 status error codes such as: 500, 501, 502, 503, 504,… However, they have something different.
-A 500 internal server error in this case shows that the server faced an unexpected situation which prevented it from fulfilling the request (RFC 7231, section 6.6.1).
+There are numerous 500 status error codes such as 500, 501, 502, 503, 504,… However, they have something different.
+A 500 internal server error, in this case, shows that the server faced an unexpected situation that prevented it from fulfilling the request (RFC 7231, section 6.6.1).

 A 500 internal server error can appear in a variety of ways due to the various web servers, operating systems, and browsers.
 Here are just a few of the many variations you might come across on the web:

-• “500 Internal Server Error”
+- “500 Internal Server Error”

-• “HTTP 500”
+- “HTTP 500”

-• “Internal Server Error”
+- “Internal Server Error”

-• “HTTP 500 – Internal Server Error”
+- “HTTP 500 – Internal Server Error”

-• “500 Error”
+- “500 Error”

-• “HTTP Error 500”
+- “HTTP Error 500”

-• “500 – Internal Server Error”
+- “500 – Internal Server Error”

-• “500 Internal Server Error.
-Sorry something went wrong.”
+- “500 Internal Server Error.
+Sorry, something went wrong.”

-• “500.
+- “500.
 That’s an error.
 There was an error.
 Please try again later.
 That’s all we know.”

-• “The website cannot display the page – HTTP 500.”
+- “The website cannot display the page – HTTP 500.”

-• “Is currently unable to handle this request.
+- “Is currently unable to handle this request.
 HTTP ERROR 500.”

 Sometimes, you may only see a blank white screen.
 When dealing with 500 internal server errors, browsers such as Firefox and Safari are quite common.